nlina-0/portfolio-2024/README.md

 ## Site Map

 - A navigation bar sits at the top of the website which allows users to navigate to the home, about, work and blog index page.
 This navigation bar remains consistent across all pages when in tablet and desktop display mode.
-- When in mobile display, the navigation is displayed as an icon that links to a separate page that displays options to move to the home, about, work and blog index page.
+- When in mobile display, the navigation is displayed as an icon that links to a separate menu page that displays options to navigate to the home, about, work and blog index page.
-- The blog index has a list of links with a publish date and title, each link leads to separate blog posts.
+- The blog index has a list of links that leads to separate blog posts.
 - The work page has a resume button linking to a PDF file that opens in a new tab.

 <img src="docs/sitemap.png" alt="site map">